lomejor77/README/README.md

 lomejor77@gmail.com

 ##
-## About me

-Hello, my name is Alex Muñoz, Higher Level Technician in Network Administration and Computer Support, a self-taught in PHP language and soon android trainee programmer
+## Hello, my name is Alex Muñoz, Higher Level Technician in Network Administration and Computer Support, a self-taught PHP language and soon to be an Android trainee programmer.

 ## My knowledge

 1. Intermediate PHP language
+2. FRONT-END VUE programming Trainee
-2. Advanced programming in Scratch
+3. Advanced programming in Scratch
-3. Console administration and use of Google for Education tools
+4. Console administration and use of Google for Education tools
 ## My contact

 Alex Munoz